Have you ever heard of deschooling and wondered “What is deschooling anyway?”

 Even if your child is looking forward to homeschooling, there may still be some uncomfortable moments as he or she untangles those feelings they have about transitioning and leaving behind the things they know.

-Consider that you are taking your child from a familiar, scheduled setting (“school”) and having them do something that they are not familiar with and, often, don’t even have support from friends and family.
+Consider that you are taking your child from a familiar, scheduled setting (“school”) and having them do something unfamiliar and, sometimes, you may not even have support from friends and family.

 You are basically transitioning your family from a completely scheduled day to a more relaxed schedule.